 No. Jesus refers to Satan and does not say maya in any known place.
 Autobiography content bungles main concepts from different frames of references repeatedly and thereby produces distorted notions.
 It is bad, unfair, sickening, and sectarian drivel - it is unfit for folks.

 SRF's former vice-president divulges in chapter 30 of his on-line book A Place Called Ananda, that the "Autobiography of a Yogi has been subjected to so many changes that Ananda . . . has felt it a duty to make the first edition once more available to people."
-A first edition of the autobiography is on-line here: [Link] [Apa, ch 30.
+[Apa, ch 30.
 Cf. ch 28 too]

 The autobiography footnote we are into, appears in later editions of the Autobiography, for example those of 1971 and 1981 and 1998.
 The footnote contains an "I" which suggests that Yogananda is the master of the footnote, although it could be due to editorial liberties of the SRF publishers.
 In many places they have added to the book and changed statements too, as their former vice president tells, and others too.
 [Notes 2 and 3 (bottom of this page)] [More]

 "So far as I can remember, there is not one word in the Gospels in praise of intelligence." - Sir Bertrand Russell, in Science and Religion.

 "Canonical" SRF material about Maya (Divine Mother, etc) is now discussed: